-Pediatric experts at the Concussion Program at Children's Hospital Colorado evaluate and treat children, teens and young athletes who have sustained concussions and other mild brain injuries.
+Pediatric experts at the Concussion Program at Children's Hospital Colorado evaluate and treat children, teens and young athletes who have sustained concussions and other types of mild traumatic brain injuries.

-The Concussion Program brings together doctors, neuropsychologists, physical therapists, occupational therapists, athletic trainers, and a variety of specialists from different departments to provide the most comprehensive care.
+The Concussion Program brings together doctors, neuropsychologists, psychologists, physical therapists, occupational therapists, athletic trainers and a variety of specialists from different departments to provide the most comprehensive care.

 Learn more about concussion signs, symptoms, tests and treatment.